Enhancing cognitive performance – Latest from the Hintsa Lab

 I hope you enjoyed this edition of the Hintsa Lab blog.
 Come back next month to find out more about what we have been up to.

-The Hintsa Lab is a monthly blog series curated by our Head of Science and Innovation James Hewitt.
-Each month he will reveal something we are working on, something worth reading, and a key question to consider.
+The Hintsa Lab is a blog series showcasing the latest news from our Innovation Lab.
+In each article, we will reveal something we are working on, something worth reading, and a key question to consider.